projectlibrioo-source/librioo-system/README.md

-# librioo-system
+# Librioo System

 Library Assistant Robot and Library Management System (Librioo).

-A centralized system including a robot-assisted member interface, admin dashboard, and backend services for smart library operations.
+This repository contains the source code for the Librioo system, including the robot-assisted member interface, admin dashboard, and backend services.